-Creamy Chicken Paprikash is a traditional Hungarian Chicken Recipe with so much flavor!
-This Chicken Paprikash Recipe is unique, vibrant, and delicious.
-Paprika Chicken is one of our favorite weeknight chicken dinner recipes.
+Chicken Paprikash is a traditional Hungarian dish with so much flavor!
+This recipe is unique, vibrant, and so delicious.
+This one pot paprika chicken is one of our favorite weeknight dinners!

-So, if this the first you’re hearing about chicken paprikash be prepared to be blown away.
-There will be no going back once you have that first plate in front of you.
+If this the first time you’re trying chicken paprikash, be prepared to be blown away.
+There will be no going back once you’ve had that first plate in front of you.

 What is Chicken Paprikash?